bernardo-torres/bernardo-torres.github.io/_pages/projects/linear-cae.md

 <!-- Introduction -->

 <p>
-Modern audio autoencoders are powerful tools for learning compressed representations of sound, but their internal "latent" spaces are typically complex and non-linear.
+Autoencoders are powerful tools for learning compressed representations of sound, but their internal "latent" spaces are typically complex and non-linear.
 While in some applications this might be by design to capture high-level representations, it is often desirable to have low-level control over audio manipulations directly in the latent space.
 For example, adding the representations of two sounds doesn't create the representation of their mixture.
 </p>

 <p>